konstantin-sabourov/terraform-docker-lab/README.md

     docker exec -it postgres_db psql -U appuser -d appdb -c "SELECT * FROM test;"
     ```

-    No, data does not persist.
-Try to bind a volume.
+    ~~No, data does not persist.
+Try to bind a volume, or use docker-managed volumes, but avoid volume reset
+    on `terraform destroy`~~

+    **Solution**: Use an external Docker volume, `postgres_data`

 2. Full reset

-Manually remove images?
+On `terraform destroy` the images are removed.
+External volumes by default are not removed.